KxSystems/docs-v1/docs/ref/dictsandtables.md

 s| 2 3 5 6
 p| 8 9
 ```
-To count the number of occurrences of each distinct element:
+To count the number of occurrences of each distinct item:
 ```q
 q)count each group "mississippi" m| 1